rubenvitt/arduino-auto-light/README.md

 ## what's this?
 After uploading this sketch you have an automated light.
-The light is on, when it's dark and someone/something is moving around this light and go off after a count of shinings (f.e.
+The light is on, when it's dark and someone/something is moving around this light and is going off after a count of shinings (f.e.
 5x20min).